natenka/q_and_a/code/03_filter_json_dict_by_key/README_ENG.md

 JSON data in Python, it will already be Python list/dict.
 JSON is mentioned because this format is often very nested.

+At all stages of the task, you need to write the code so that there is no dependence on a specific JSON file and a specific data structure.

-> Perhaps there is a ready-made solution for this task, but the point here is to try to solve it on your own, without ready-made modules.
+Perhaps there is a ready-made solution for this task, but the point here is to try to solve it on your own, without ready-made modules.

 ### The first step is to select all values that match the specified key